microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Student/Challenge07.md

   Hint: You will need to add the `DICOM Data Owner` role for yourself and the Postman service client (Service Principal created in challenge 1).
 - **Import and configure Postman environment and collection files to connect to DICOM service.**
   - You can find these Postman template files (`WTHFHIR.Conformance-as-Postman.postman_collection.json` and `WTHFHIR.dicom-service.postman_environment.json`) in the `/Postman` folder of the Resources.zip file provided by your coach.
-  - Import both files into Postman
+  - Import the Environment and Collections files into Postman
-  - Configure Postman environment specfici to your DICOM service instance
+  - Configure Postman environment variables specific to your DICOM service instance
     Hint:
     From your existing fhir-service Postman environment:
     - tenantId - AAD tenant ID (you also can find it in AAD -> Overview -> Tenant ID).